Alexander S. Wolf: Welcome to 17 Academy. A Journey to Peace. This is Alexander Wolf.

 Carlo Masala: Thank you, Mr. Wolf, for the invitation.

-This article is part of our 17Academy "Journey to Peace" podcast series.
+This article is an excerpt from our 17Academy “Journey to Peace” podcast.

 17Academy is a training platform for collaboration and peacebuilding by the AusserGewöhnlich Berlin foundation.